imranhasan22/handbook_imran/web/javascript.md

 var x=5;
 let y=6;
 ```
+## Hoisting
+It's a mechanism where variables and function declarations are moved to the top of their containing scope during the compile phase, before the code is executed.
+This means that you can use functions and variables before they are declared in the code.

+However, __only declarations are hoisted, not initializations__.
+The declaration is moved to the top, but the assignment or initialization stays in its place.

+### Types of Hoisting
+__1.Variable Hoisting__:
+    - Variables declared with `var` are hoisted to the top of their scope but are initialized with `undefined` until they are assigned a value.
+    - `let` and `const` declarations are hoisted but are not initialized.
+They are in a "temporal dead zone" (TDZ) from the start of the block until the declaration is encountered.
+__2.Function Hoisting__:
+    - Function declarations are fully hoisted.
+This means you can call the function even before it is declared in the code.
+    - Function expressions assigned to variables (using `var`, `let`, or `const`) are not hoisted in the same way as function declarations
+    ```js
+    greet(); // Output: Hello, World!

+    function greet() {
+      console.log("Hello, World!");
+    }
+    ```
+    __Function Expression:__
+    ```js
+    sayHello(); // TypeError: sayHello is not a function

+    var sayHello = function() {
+      console.log("Hello!");
+    };
+    ```
 ## Error
 ### Error
 An object that represents an issue that occurs during the execution of a program.
 It is a buit-in object with several types such as `TypeError`, `ReferenceError`, `SyntaxError`, `RangeError`.